mwang840/YtAudioConverter/README.md

 * Script to download youtube videos as audio only mp3 files

 # Dependencies Needed
-* Pytube, MoviePy and Requests
+* Pytube, MoviePy, Pydub and Requests

+# About this Project
+* The origin behind this project was to